-Your building's condominium declaration allows unit owners to have a maximum of two (2) household pets (defined as dogs, cats, small caged birds or an aquarium of goldfish or tropical fish or small caged animals usually considered to be a domestic pet).
+Your building's condominium declaration allows unit owners to have a maximum of two (2) household pets(defined as a dog, cat, caged bird or fish), including a maximum of one (1) dog.
 The Board can make rules pertaining to household pets, and also require that a disruptive pet be permanently removed from the building.
-For further clarification, please refer to Section 4.2 (c) of your Condominium Documents.